No. 265 Squadron RAF: World War II

 On 11 March 1943 the squadron was officially reformed at Mombasa (probably at RAF Port Reitz, now the city's Moi International Airport), again in the anti-submarine role as one of Air Headquarters East Africa's Wing 246's general reconnaissance three squadrons.
 The squadron used the Consolidated Catalina to patrol the Indian Ocean from its base at Diego Suarez in northern Madagascar.
 Although the squadron headquarters remained at Diego Suarez, aircraft were also based in Kenya, Aden, Mauritius and South Africa.

 U-197

 U-197 was caught on the surface 240 miles south of Madagascar by Catalina FP-126 of 259 Squadron on 20 August 1943.
 Damaged by machine gun fire and depth charges from the plane, the U-boat was forced to remain on the surface.
-Catalina FP-313 of 265 Squadron flown by Flying Office C Ernest Robin was called to attack, sinking the U-boat with all hands by depth charges.
+Catalina FP-313 of 265 Squadron flown by Flying Officer C. Ernest Robin was called to attack, sinking the U-boat with all hands by depth charges.